Vonng/pigsty/docs/README.md

 > Local **sandbox** or multi-cloud deployment, It's all the same!

-Pigsty is designed for large-scale production usage, but can also be operational on a local 1C1G VM node.
+Pigsty is designed for large-scale production usage but can also be operational on a local 1C1G VM node.

 You can run the complete 4-node sandbox on your laptop with vagrant with one command `make up`.
-Or prepare cloud ECS/VPC with Terraform with the exact same procedure.
+Or prepare cloud ECS/VPC with Terraform with the same procedure.

 Everything is described in the `pigsty.yml` config file, it's the only difference between different envs: prod, staging/UAT, dev/test sandbox.